ropensci-archive/tidytags/paper.md

 # Summary

-``tidytags`` syncs together (a) the ease of collecting tweets over time with a **Twitter Archiving Google Sheet**, [TAGS](https://tags.hawksey.info/), (b) the utility of the ``rtweet`` [package](https://rtweet.info/) for processing and preparing additional Twitter metadata, and (c) a collection of different analytic functions developed during the course of extensive social media research in education.
+``tidytags`` syncs together (a) the simplicity of collecting tweets over time with a **Twitter Archiving Google Sheet**, [TAGS](https://tags.hawksey.info/), (b) the utility of the ``rtweet`` [package](https://rtweet.info/) for processing and preparing additional Twitter metadata, and (c) a collection of different analytic functions developed during the course of extensive social media research in education.

 # Statement of Need

 One essential dimension of understanding a culture is to study the artifacts and behaviors of group members over time.
 Indeed, many questions relevant to the field of learning design and technology have a temporal dimension—or at least they should.
 Specifically, social media studies are obvious sites for change-over-time research questions due to how quickly online practices and norms can change.
-Despite this, prominent AECT social media scholars have noted the scarcity of such research (Gao et al., 2012) and argued the need for more studies examining social media and time (Veletsianos et al., 2019; Xing & Gao, 2018).
+Despite this, prominent AECT social media scholars have noted the scarcity of such research `[@gao_et_al:2012]` and argued the need for more studies examining social media and time `[@veletsianos_et_al:2019; @xing_gao:2018]`.

 Time travel is hard, if not impossible.
 As a result, collecting historical data from Twitter can be difficult and expensive.
 First, access to Twitter data is limited by the platform’s API.
 For instance, a researcher using the Twitter API today to search for information on the 2019 conference of the Association for Educational Communication & Technology, [AECT](https://aect.org/) using using hashtags #AECT19 or #AECTinspired would not be able to computationally access tweets from the time of the convention, back in October 2019.